 What parents need to know

 Parents Need to Know

-Parents need to know that this DVD pairs A Charlie Brown Thanksgiving with an animated feature about the Pilgrims and the first Thanksgiving feast.
+Parents need to know that this DVD pairs 1973's A Charlie Brown Thanksgiving with The Mayflower Voyagers, a 1988 animated feature about the Pilgrims and the first Thanksgiving feast.
 In A Charlie Brown Thanksgiving, the words "stupid" and "blockhead" are used by characters, which could be problematic for parents trying to keep younger kids from using those words to describe other people or situations.
-Also starring the Peanuts gang, The Mayflower Voyagers doesn't quite capture the whimsy of earlier Charlie Brown specials, but its historical tale should still interest older kids: It's a more-or-less factual account of the Mayflower voyage that does not sugarcoat the death and sickness many of the Pilgrims faced when on the ship and when they landed in the "New World."
+Also starring the Peanuts gang, The Mayflower Voyagers doesn't quite capture the whimsy of earlier Charlie Brown specials, but its historical tale should interest older kids: It's a more-or-less factual account of the Mayflower voyage that does not sugarcoat the death and sickness many of the Pilgrims faced when on the ship and when they landed in the "New World."
 Pilgrims are shown with muskets, and Native Americans are shown with spears.

 What's the story?

 In this popular animated special created by Charles M. Schultz, Charlie Brown (voiced by Todd Barbee) finds himself hosting a Thanksgiving meal for his friends.
 At first, the characters are ambivalent and somewhat negative about the holiday.
 But thanks to some philosophical words from Linus (Stephen Shea) and Marcie, the Peanuts gang comes to realize the true meaning of the holiday.
 Also included is The Mayflower Voyagers, which follows the Pilgrims -- including Charlie Brown and friends -- as they journey to the New World in 1620.